working-group-two/docs.wgtwo.com/docs/sipbreakout-how-to.md

 - `RegistrationRequest` is a structure containing the URI of the endpoint you host + some additional details related to the connected MSISDN.
 - `RegistrationResponse` is a simple structure conveying the status of method invocation (success/error)

-You may find the proto definition of the service + the defintion of the messages exchanged [here](/pbx/api-reference/).
+You may find the proto definition of the service + the definition of the messages exchanged [here](/pbx/api-reference/).

 ### Registration types